CCAM Sponsored Courses

 Please note:

-- Only CCAM Sponsored Courses will be offered teaching space at the center and/or use of the CCAM Equipment Checkout.
+- Only CCAM Sponsored Courses will be offered teaching space at the center.

-- We will do our best to balance demand and availability.
+- We do our best to balance demand and availability.

-- CCAM also sponsors courses taught by CCAM team members, which receive priority.
+- CCAM sponsors courses taught by CCAM team members, which receive priority.

-- Courses with a clear proposal to activate CCAM’s creative and technical spaces will receive full consideration.
+- Courses with a clear proposal to activate CCAM’s creative and technical spaces will receive highest consideration.

 Collaboration Details